-Before menopause your partner might have felt like her wings had been clipped and she's been held back for far too long.
-She's been sitting in a gilded cage, pleasing everyone but herself.
-In menopause, she realises the only one stopping her from taking off is herself.
-The cage door is open but she's been too afraid to take to the wide-open sky.
-Now she is ready to stretch her wings and fly.
-Menopause super-charges the call to do the inner work and her work in the world.
+Before menopause we might have felt like our wings had been clipped and we've been held back for far too long.
+We've been sitting in a gilded cage, pleasing everyone but ourselves.
+In menopause, we realise the only one stopping us from taking off is ourselves.
+The cage door is open but we've been too afraid to take to the wide-open sky.
+Now we are ready to stretch our wings and fly.
+Menopause super-charges the call to do the inner work and our work in the world.

 Kate Codrington notes "As oestrogen departs, the veil of caring, smoothing over, looking presentable, holding it together, not telling the truth, and putting others first has finally lifted.
 Menopause is the station where we can finally get off the train.
 We can stop judging ourselves by how others see us and prioritise our own pleasure."

-The drop in the hormone oestrogen during perimenopause can make women to feel less attached or concerned for our nearest and dearest.
-Women often feel more detached from their partner and children.
-Your partner's hormone oxytocin, the love hormone, is topped up by a good physical relationship with you.
-This keeps her feelings of love, comfort and joy going.
+The drop in the hormone oestrogen during perimenopause can make women to feel less attached or concerned for her nearest and dearest.
+We often feel more detached from our partner and children.
+Our hormone oxytocin, the love hormone, is topped up by a good physical relationship with our partner.
+This keeps us feelings of love, comfort and joy going.
 The problem is that there's a link between oestrogen and oxytocin drop so, as our oestrogen falls, the levels of the love hormone decrease as well.

-Your partner may externalise her dissatisfaction.
-At the beginning of perimenopause, something within her cracks open and the wave of discontent breaks through, sweeping all in its path.
-If your partner has been having angry outbursts towards you, you're not alone.
+We may externalise our dissatisfaction.
+At the beginning of perimenopause, something within us cracks open and the wave of discontent breaks through, sweeping all in its path.
+If you have been having angry outbursts, you're not alone.
 Menopause tends to do that.
-Oestrogen helps regulate the feel-good hormone serotonin, as well as other neurotransmitters like dopamine and norepinephrine, which can all affect your partner's mood.
+Oestrogen helps regulate the feel-good hormone serotonin, as well as other neurotransmitters like dopamine and norepinephrine, which can all affect our mood.
 Rage can erupt and be gone just as quickly, lasting for a few minutes or even hours before it spontaneously resolves, similar to pre-menstrual syndrome (PMS).

-Along with the rage other potential perimenopausal symptoms that could be impacting your relationship include:
+Along with the rage, other potential perimenopausal symptoms we that could be impacting our relationship include: